B.S. Outdoor Education

 Graduation Requirement

-In order to graduate from the Sport and Exercise Science major, the candidate must achieve the following in addition to completing the course requirements:
+In order to graduate from the Outdoor Education major, the candidate must achieve the following in addition to completing the course requirements:

 1. Minimum grade of "C" (2.0) in professional courses.